-- Due to the identified risks, 2D marine modelling of baths and sediment should be carried out. - The size of the marine model should include discharges from all sites identified in this report.
-Cumulative solids modelling is required for all sites identified. - The resolution of the marine model should be relatively fine around the proposed site and identified features at risk. - NewDepomod modelling should be undertaken for the proposed site.
+- Due to the identified risks, 2D marine modelling should be carried out for solids, and baths should conservative BathAuto not be used to get bath treatment quantities. - The size of the marine model should include discharges from all sites identified in this report (Cumulative modelling is not required for baths). - The resolution of the marine model should be relatively fine around the proposed site and identified features at risk. - Calibration with dye/drogue data will also be required. - NewDepomod modelling should be undertaken for the proposed site.
 It is strongly recommended that default NewDepomod modelling is undertaken prior to any marine modelling, to ensure the local impacts of the proposed biomass are acceptable.